The best Sony portrait lenses

 |

-Available from August 2019, the Sony E 16-55mm f/2.8 G is a professional zoom lens with a fixed f/2.8 aperture.
-It covers a focal length range equivalent to 24-82.5mm in full frame, making it very versatile.
-It is solidly built and has a weather-sealed construction.
-It is relatively compact and lightweight, making it easy to transport.
+Available from August 2019, the Sony E 16-55mm f/2.8 G is a high-end zoom lens with a fixed f/2.8 aperture.
+It covers a focal length range equivalent to 24-82.5mm in full-frame, making it very versatile.
+It is solidly built and weather-sealed.
+It is relatively compact and lightweight, making it easy to carry.
 It has an efficient, responsive and quiet autofocus.
 In addition, its 9-blade aperture promises a soft and creamy bokeh.
-However, there is no optical stabilisation.
+However, there is no optical stabilization.

 In terms of performance, sharpness from f/2.8 is remarkable, from the center to the edges.
 On the other hand, distortion is noticeable and needs to be corrected in post-production.
 Vignetting is visible at 16 mm, but disappears at f/5.6.
 Chromatic aberrations are fairly well managed, although they are noticeable in certain conditions.
 Thanks to its image quality and versatility, the lens is perfect for reportage, portrait, street and landscape photography.

-In short, this Sony is primarily aimed at photographers looking for an alternative to fixed focal lengths without compromising on image quality.
+In short, this Sony is mainly aimed at photographers looking for an alternative to prime lenss without compromising on image quality.
 The price remains high, but it is still a benchmark standard zoom!

-Here is a table summarising and comparing the main characteristics of the lenses mentioned.
+Here is a table summarizing and comparing the main characteristics of the lenses mentioned.

 | Portrait lenses for Sony APS-C | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||